gokul-pv/EVA6_Capstone/Detection/README.md

 # Fine Tuning of DETR

 Here we are going to fine-tune Facebook's DETR (DEtection TRansformer) on the construction dataset (custom dataset) to predict the bounding box around both things and stuff category.
 We will be using [detr-r50](https://dl.fbaipublicfiles.com/detr/detr-r50-e632da11.pth) to train model.
-Most of the steps done here are refereed from [this](https://www.youtube.com/watch?v=RkhXoj_Vvr4) beautiful youtube video.
+Most of the steps done here are referred from [this](https://www.youtube.com/watch?v=RkhXoj_Vvr4) beautiful youtube video.

 **Note**: Fine-tuning is recommended if your dataset has [less than 10k images](https://github.com/facebookresearch/detr/issues/9#issuecomment-635357693).
 Otherwise, training from scratch would be an option.